dat3Cph/material/flow3/1_rest/Exercise_wed_thur.md

   - IllegalStateException: When posting or updating a hotel or room with incorrect json representation.

 ## Part 4: (Optional) logging

+See small tutorial here: https://mkyong.com/logging/slf4j-logback-tutorial/ and see how I have implemented it in the javalindemo project on [github](https://github.com/HartmannDemoCode/javalindemo/blob/main/src/main/java/dk/cphbusiness/rest/P06LoggingDemo.java).

 - Implement logging for all requests and responses
 - Include the following information in the log:
   - Timestamp